VisCog/ArgusShapes/README.md

 - `subject_id`: subject ID, has to be the same as in `drawings.csv` (e.g., S1)
 - `implant_type`: currently supported are either 'ArgusI' or 'ArgusII'
+- `implant_eye`: either 'LE' for left eye or 'RE' for right eye
 - `implant_x` / `implant_y`: (x,y)-coordinates of array center in microns, assuming the fovea is at (0, 0)
 - `implant_rot`: array rotation in radians (positive: counter-clockwise rotation)
 - `loc_od_x` / `loc_od_y`: (x,y)-coordinates of optic disc center of this subject in microns